Peekaboo: Text to Image Diffusion Models are Zero-Shot Segmentors

 \subsection{Bilateral Filter}

-Another component of our proposed approach is a bilateral filter conditioned on the image to be segmented.
-This filter is applied onto the learnable alpha mask that is represented implicitly.
-In detail, the rasterized output of the implicit representation (pixel-wise mask) is modified using the bilateral filter.
-A closer look at the noisy mask in row 3 column 1 of \cref{fig:ablate_bilateral} will show vague outlines of a skeleton within the noise; this is a result of the bilateral filter being applied on the mask.
+In \cref{sec:bilateralfiltersubsub}, we discussed Peekaboo's use of a bilateral filter as part of the image parametrization.
+In this section, we provide a visualization of this filter.
+A closer look at the noisy mask in row 3 column 1 of \cref{fig:ablate_bilateral} will show vague outlines of a skeleton within the noise; this is a result of the modified bilateral filter being applied to the mask.

-The motivation for using such a filter is to align our generated segmentation masks with the image content at a pixel level, i.e. to respect the boundaries between regions present in the image.
-This bilateral filter results in the mask being aligned to these from early iterations, leading to a better segmentation at the end.
-This behavior is illustrated in \cref{fig:ablate_bilateral}.